bbc/peaks.js/doc/API.md

   // (either 'normal', 'bold', or 'italic')
   fontStyle: 'normal',

-  // Precision of time label of play head and point/segment markers
+  // Precision of time label of playhead and point/segment markers
   timeLabelPrecision: 2,

-  // Show current time next to the play head (zoomview only)
+  // Show current time next to the playhead (zoomview only)
   showPlayheadTime: false,

   //